 - Recovers damaged MDB and ACCDB files of MS Access.

 - Compatible with the recovery of huge OLE and MEMO data and recovers BLOB data.

 - Compatible with header damage and data misalignment issues.

 - Restores all the data and file objects from damaged database files.

 - Compatible with the recovery of damaged files with dual modes: Standard and Advanced Mode.

 - Suitable with the recovery of OLE MEMO data.

 - Can recover data from languages other than English from the access database.

 Summing It Up:

-In the above blog post, we have observed several ways to resolve the corruption utilizing access compact and repair inbuilt utility.
+In the above blog post, we have observed several ways to Repair Corrupt Access Database utilizing access compact and repair inbuilt utility.
 Well if the manual method does not provide solutions up to the mark, then try using the commercial solution.
 Moreover, a commercial solution provides optimized outcomes and keeps data intact as well.
 Furthermore, the professional kit keeps the information authentic until the end of the process.
 You can also open MDB/ACCDB file without password by reading the provided writeup.